 The OP-4 is an off-road tent trailer made to explore the parts unknown.
 Opus describes its OP-4 as a tent trailer created with tough luxury in mind.
 The amenities, such as a 40-gallon on-board water tank, as well as the air-inflated 8-foot ceilings with skylights, add to the quick deployment of the camper trailer and the raised suspension and off-road tires that make it easy to sleep under the stars practically anywhere.

 Maybe you have all of the Overlanding gear you need to get outside and explore, but you want a more convenient way to manage all of your equipment.
 The Smittybilt Scout Trailer Kit helps outfit your off-road camper in minutes.
 The trailer’s high ground clearance and 1765-pound hauling capacity allow Overlanders to get to the places they want to go as well as set up camp quickly.
-Just add your roof-top tent, like the Tepui soft-sided tent, and you are as good as comfortable and decked-out.
+Just add your roof-top tent, like the Thule rooftop tent, and you are as good as comfortable and decked-out.

 Do you live in a place where you might traverse anything from rock and mud to ice and sand all in one weekend?
 The Boreas XT Camper Trailer, made with a composite fiberglass exterior, will get you where you need to go no matter the condition of the road.
 The camper trailer has a lifted axle-less suspension, all-weather tires, and a full-sized spare tire (for those just-in-case moments).
-Inside, the queen-sized, memory-foam bed, and all-weather fan make it easy to forget that you are off-the-grid.
+Inside, the queen-sized, memory-foam bed, and all-weather fan make it easy to forget that you are off the grid.

 Blue Ridge Trailers calls its heavy-duty, axle-less BRX1, “…A teardrop camper on steroids.”
 Why?
 This off-road travel trailer comes with an upgraded cabin and galley, made with custom cabinetry in the cabin and stainless steel countertops in the galley.
 The rugged features, like the lifted suspension, off-road tires, and the expedition gearbox amp up this teardrop trailer, making it the perfect little rig for a campground or an off-road excursion.

-Get your gear ready to go off-the-grid.
+Get your gear ready to go off the grid.
 The UEV (Urban Escape Vehicle) is lightweight and compact and has over 70 cubic feet of lockable storage space and a 23-gallon low-center gravity water tank.
 The off-grid camper sleeps up to four people and offers amenities like an on-demand water heater or a portable chemical toilet.

 Off-the-Grid & Off-the-Road

 Looking to head off the grid?
 We don’t blame you!
-These ten trailers are perfect for the off-road adventurers and boondockers.
+These ten trailers are perfect for off-road adventurers and boondockers.
 Want to try one out?
 Check out Outdoorsy off-road trailer rentals, and let the adventure begin!